 The short televised Youtube of Snowdon’s work ‘The Nun Study’ is very heartening and encouraging to carers and indeed, to families involved.

 The Relation-Centred dementia care understanding (Nolan 2002 and Nolan et al 2004) involves the families and friends of the individual in the person’s care.
 It shows that ‘No man is an island’, as the poet Donne wrote (Appendix A), and that the social environment has a significant effect of the quality of life of the individual who has dementia.

-About 50,000 carers are involved in home care in Ireland today (ASI 2012).
+At least 50,000 carers are involved in home care in Ireland today (ASI 2012).
 This is the real front line and can be the place of greatest strain if adequate supports are not in place.
 Where the main carer is supported by participation of family and friends, and backed up by public services, the burden of anxiety is greatly eased.
 Availability of respite care would, of course, be very helpful.

 Whereas the Person-Centred care understanding emphasises the overriding importance of each individual, the Relationship- Centred Care philosophy goes on to put the citizen with dementia in the context of his significant relationships in society.
 It looks at the whole community of care and the social impact of dementia on family dynamics and community welfare.

-In an era of social disintegration with many elderly people now living alone (Alone 2012), the Relation-Centred model has much to offer.
+In an era of rapid social disintegration with many elderly people now living alone (Alone 2012), the Relation-Centred model has much to offer.
 Vulnerable people can contribute remarkably to the rebuilding of good neighbourliness by drawing out altruism from others in the community.

 Implications for Care Delivery

 The allocation of resources is often controlled and dictated by the authority of the Medical profession, so ‘soft’ or personal care is not always funded adequately or promoted whereas millions go into drug budgets and, perhaps wasteful, medical tests.